Honey and cinnamon are two natural ingredients with multiple health benefits.

-- Cassia cinnamon: This variety, also known as Chinese cinnamon, is the most popular type in supermarkets.
-It is less expensive, but of lower quality than Ceylon cinnamon, and has some potential side effects.
+- Cassia cinnamon.
+Also known as Chinese cinnamon, this variety is the most popular type in supermarkets.
+It’s less expensive, of lower quality than Ceylon cinnamon, and has some potential side effects.

-- Ceylon cinnamon: This type is also known as "true cinnamon."
-It is much harder to find than Cassia cinnamon and it has a slightly sweeter flavor.
+- Ceylon cinnamon.
+This type is known as “true cinnamon.”
+It is much harder to find than Cassia cinnamon and has a slightly sweeter flavor.

 Cinnamon’s health benefits are linked to active compounds in its essential oil.

-The most well-studied cinnamon compound is cinnamaldehyde.
-This is also what gives cinnamon its spicy flavor and aroma (1).
+The most well-studied cinnamon compound is cinnamaldehyde, and it’s what gives cinnamon its spicy flavor and aroma (1).

 Here are some of cinnamon’s most impressive benefits:

-However, there is not sufficient evidence to support these claims.
+However, there’s not sufficient evidence to support these claims.

-Bottom Line: Cinnamon is one of the healthiest spices in the world.
-Both types of cinnamon have health benefits, but Ceylon cinnamon is the better choice if you are going to consume it on a regular basis.
+Cinnamon is one of the healthiest spices in the world.
+Both types of cinnamon have health benefits, but Ceylon cinnamon is the better choice if you’re going to consume it regularly.